by-examples/by-examples.github.io/_posts/2014-12-24-bdd-example-hello-world-symfony.md

 ---
 layout: post
-title: "Symfony/BDD example: Hello, world!"
+title: "Symfony/BDD example 01: Hello, world!"
 excerpt: |
     This example demonstrates <strong>how to begin the adventure of BDD</strong>.
 Here I will show you how to create